-Victoria’s Secret Angels Josephine Skriver & Jasmine Tookes Rock Low-Cut Swimsuits In The Snow
+Victoria's Secret Angels Josephine Skriver & Jasmine Tookes Rock Low-Cut Swimsuits In The Snow

 The upload attracted more than 310 comments and 119,600-plus likes.

 It came shortly after Josephine put her body on show in another skimpy swimwear look last month.
-She wowed in bright teal two-piece as she lay back in the ocean with her eyes closes and arms out either side, revealing all her obvious hard work at the gym.
+She wowed in a bright teal two-piece as she lay back in the ocean with her eyes closed and arms out either side, revealing all her obvious hard work at the gym.

-“Just float and let it go!,” she wrote in the caption.
+"Just float and let it go!" she wrote in the caption.